Endowed by Kathleen Almand

 - This scholarship is named after Dr. Mowrer to recognize his impact on the field of Fire Protection Engineering and the development of Fire Protection Engineering as an international academic discipline.

-- Students from a developing nation currently enrolled in a fire safety engineering curriculum or a related discipline.
+- Students from a developing nation and currently enrolled in a fire safety engineering curriculum or a related discipline.

 - Students currently enrolled in a fire safety engineering curriculum or a related discipline in a post-secondary educational institution in a developing nation (defined as a nation listed by World Population Review at https://worldpopulationreview.com/country-rankings/developed-countries with a current HDI value of ≤.800)

-- Full name of the applicant.
+- Full name of the applicant, academic program type, and school affiliation.

-- Applicant mailing and email address.
+- Applicant mailing and email addresses.

-- A letter from the faculty member who will be supervising the research which must include: a) support of the project and the applicant, b) the qualifications of the faculty member in the field of fire protection engineering.
+- A letter from the faculty member who will be supervising the research which must include: a) support of the project and the applicant, and b) the qualifications of the faculty member in the field of fire protection engineering.

 - Evidence of the applicant’s university academic achievement in the form of transcripts or similar official documentation as well as publication record, if any.